kubowania/Predictive-Text-Search-Bar/README.md

 ## Outcome

 I did not get as close to solving the problem as I originally intended to.
-This meant I was not fully able to get an array of 3 counties closest matched to the search Term alphabetically.
+This meant I was not fully able to get an array of 3 countries closest matched to the search term alphabetically.
 This also meant I was not able to unit test.

 I enjoyed the past few days trying to solve this.
 It was definitely challenging as we did not cover such heavy data handling on the 3 month General Assembly Software Engineering course.
 This approach to the challenge was a bit more computer science heavy than I have been exposed to.
 I am keen to learn more about it.